shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 For these, the plan, respectively:

  - Move all node data to Hiera; `site.pp` should be just a `hiera_include`.
-Also get all the sensitive data bits into files managed by [BlackBox](https://github.com/StackExchange/blackbox), so that we're not walking around with passwords in every laptop that clones the git repo.
+Get all the sensitive data bits into files managed by [BlackBox](https://github.com/StackExchange/blackbox), so that we're not walking around with passwords in every laptop that clones the git repo.
  - Make a module that builds the puppet masters reproducibly.
  - Use the [inifile module](https://forge.puppetlabs.com/puppetlabs/inifile) for management of everything's `puppet.conf`